-For more than a quarter of a centurySince 1989, the RIPE community's strength has come from its breadth of experience, diversity of views, and open, respectful exchange of ideas.
+Since 1989, the RIPE community's strength has come from its breadth of experience, diversity of views, and open, respectful exchange of ideas.
 These are values that we want all RIPE community members to uphold.
 Therefore, everyone who participates in our community must adhere to the RIPE Code of Conduct (CoC).